almostahexagon2/lri/vocabulary.md

 When "e" is used at the end of a word or compound, it makes it an adverb.
 To say the word "adverb" use "namo e".
 The word for a manner or way is "ejo".

 ### "o"
 When "o" is used at the end of a word or compound, it makes it an noun.
 To say the word "noun" use "namo o".
-The word for thing is "ojo".
+The word for thing is "ojo". "-ojo" means "thing of".
+For example, "stelojo" is a physical star, like our sun, while "stelo" (is a common esperanto name), only represents the shape of a star.

 ## Grammical words
 ### ex